renproject/darknode-cli/docs/getting-started-on-aws.md

 Once this has finished, it will give you a link that you can use to register you Darknode and send it ETH.

 Congratulations!
 You have deployed your first Darknode.
-You can deploy as many as you like, distinguishing between them by their name.
+You can deploy as many as you like, distinguishing between them by their names.
 If you forget what you called them, you can list all available Darknodes by running:

 ```sh
 darknode list